 3) Even if your employer pays you a $212,000+ salary, they might not be willing to then provide profit sharing up to the maximum limit a year via a SEP-IRA or 401k plan.
 It is more common for larger corporations to offer 401ks over SEP-IRAs because once a business says they will contribute X % to an employee's SEP-IRA, they have to contribute X % to all employee's SEP-IRA.
 You can see how the cost to the business can get very cumbersome.
 With a 401k plan, a company allows the employee to choose their own contribution, and then offer usually a much smaller employee match.

 5) You've got to remove your limiting beliefs about how much you can make as a sole proprietor.
-If you think making $212,000+ as an employee is difficult, wait until you try making $212,000+ with your own two hands from nothing!
+If you think making $220,000+ as an employee is difficult, wait until you try making $220,000+ with your own two hands from nothing!
 But like anything that is done over a long enough period of time, things get better due to experience, expertise, and higher rates.

 Come retirement time, we'll still have to pay taxes on all our pre-tax contributions when it's time to withdraw funds.
 By then, we'll surely be able to tactfully withdraw money in a way that gets taxed the least.
 Chances are higher that when we're in our 60s, 70s, 80s, and beyond, we won't be making as much money as when we were working anyway.

-The biggest confusion people have is thinking $54,000 is the limit across all accounts.
-I thought the same thing too. $54,000 for 2017 is the maximum you, the individual/sole proprietor/owner of your business can contribute.
-But if you are somehow an amazing person who can get employers to hire you, pay you lots of money, and contribute the max $54,000 a year, then it's the individual company's choice to contribute to your retirement up to the maximum if they wish.
+The biggest confusion people have is thinking $56,000 is the limit across all accounts.
+I thought the same thing too. $56,000 for 2019 is the maximum you, the individual/sole proprietor/owner of your business can contribute.
+But if you are somehow an amazing person who can get employers to hire you, pay you lots of money, and contribute the max $56,000 a year, then it's the individual company's choice to contribute to your retirement up to the maximum if they wish.
 It helps to think like an employer when it comes to such dynamics.

-They’ve also come out with their incredible Retirement Planning Calculator that uses your linked accounts to run a Monte Carlo simulation to figure out your financial future.
+Personal Capital has an incredible Retirement Planning Calculator that uses your linked accounts to run a Monte Carlo simulation to figure out your financial future.
 You can input various income and expense variables to see the outcomes.